-- 43 6.
-Section 1 of P.L.1997, c.14 (C.44:10-44) is amended to read 44 as follows: - 45 1.
+- 1 6.
+Section 1 of P.L.1997, c.14 (C.44:10-44) is amended to read 2 as follows: - 1.
 As used in this act:

-"Applicant" means an applicant for benefits provided by theWork First New Jersey program.

-"Assistance unit" means: a single person without dependent children; a couple without dependent children; dependent children only; or a person or couple with one or more dependent children who are legally or blood-related, or who is their legal guardian, and who live together as a household unit.

-"Benefits" means any assistance provided to needy persons and their dependent children and needy single persons and couples without dependent children under the Work First New Jersey program.

-"Commissioner" means the Commissioner of Human Services.

-"County agency" means the county agency that was administering the aid to families with dependent children program at the time the federal "Personal Responsibility and Work Opportunity Reconciliation Act of 1996," Pub.L.104-193, was enacted and which, upon the enactment of P.L.1997, c.14 (C.44:10-44 et al.) shall also administer the Work First New Jersey program in that county.

-"Dependent child" means a child:

-a. under the age of 18;

-- b. under the age of 19 and a full-time student in a secondary school or an equivalent level of vocational or technical training [, if, before the student attains age 19, the student may reasonably be expected to complete the student's program of secondary school or training ]; or - 25 c. under the age of 21 and enrolled in a special education 26 program, - who is living in New Jersey with the child's natural or adoptive parent or legal guardian, or with a relative designated by the commissioner in a place of residence maintained by the relative as the relative's home.

-"Eligible [alien] immigrant" means [one of the following:
+- 4 "Applicant" means an applicant for benefits provided by the 5 Work First New Jersey program. - "Assistance unit" means: a single person without dependent children; a couple without dependent children; dependent children only; or a person or couple with one or more dependent children who are legally or blood-related, or who is their legal guardian, and who live together as a household unit. - "Benefits" means any assistance provided to needy persons and their dependent children and needy single persons and couples without dependent children under the Work First New Jersey program. - 15 "Commissioner" means the Commissioner of Human Services. - "County agency" means the county agency that was administering the aid to families with dependent children program at the time the federal "Personal Responsibility and Work Opportunity Reconciliation Act of 1996," Pub.L.104-193, was - Opportunity Reconciliation Act of 1996," Pub.L.104-193, was enacted and which, upon the enactment of P.L.1997, c.14 (C.44:10- - 20 enacted and which, upon the enactment of P.L.1997, c.14 (C.44:10- - 44 et al.) shall also administer the Work First New Jersey program in that county. - "Dependent child" means a child: - a. under the age of 18; - b. under the age of 19 and a full-time student in a secondary school or an equivalent level of vocational or technical training [, if, before the student attains age 19, the student may reasonably be expected to complete the student's program of secondary school or training ]; or - 30 c. under the age of 21 and enrolled in a special education 31 program, - who is living in New Jersey with the child's natural or adoptive parent or legal guardian, or with a relative designated by the commissioner in a place of residence maintained by the relative as the relative's home. - "Eligible [alien] immigrant" means [one of the following: - 37 a. a qualified alien admitted to the United States prior to 38 August 22, 1996, who is eligible for means-tested, federally funded 39 public benefits pursuant to federal law; - b. a refugee, asylee, victim of human trafficking, or person granted withholding of deportation under federal law for the person's first five years after receiving that classification in the United States pursuant to federal law; - c. a qualified alien who is a veteran of, or on active duty in, the armed forces of the United States, or the spouse or dependent child of that person pursuant to federal law; - d. a recipient of refugee and entrant assistance activities or a Cuban or Haitian entrant pursuant to federal law;

-- a. a qualified alien admitted to the United States prior to August 22, 1996, who is eligible for means-tested, federally funded public benefits pursuant to federal law; - b. a refugee, asylee, victim of human trafficking, or person granted withholding of deportation under federal law for the person's first five years after receiving that classification in the United States pursuant to federal law; - c. a qualified alien who is a veteran of, or on active duty in, the armed forces of the United States, or the spouse or dependent child of that person pursuant to federal law; - d. a recipient of refugee and entrant assistance activities or a Cuban or Haitian entrant pursuant to federal law; - e. a legal permanent resident alien who has worked 40 qualifying quarters of coverage as defined under Title II of the federal Social Security Act; except that, for any period after December 31, 1996, a quarter during which an individual received means-tested, federally funded public benefits shall not count toward the total number of quarters;
+e. a legal permanent resident alien who has worked 40 qualifying quarters of coverage as defined under Title II of the federal Social Security Act; except that, for any period after December 31, 1996, a quarter during which an individual received means-tested, federally funded public benefits shall not count toward the total number of quarters;